 The Summit will be a state-of-the-art residential and dementia care facility that will last for generations.

 The Capital Region Hospital District (CRHD) has designed and is building the Summit on behalf of Island Health.
-The land and future building will be owned by the CRHD and Island Health will provide the residential care services upon completion of the project, which is anticipated in early 2019.
+The land and future building will be owned by the CRHD and Island Health will provide the residential care services upon completion of the project, which is anticipated near the end of 2019.